‘Baby Jessica’ McClure Now Works As Teacher’s Aide After Losing Public Donations

 — TV Series (@tvseriesbili) March 8, 2017

-Jessica McClure fell down the well on October 14, 1987, creating a difficult and lengthy rescue for the Midland Fire Department, Midland Police Department, and several out-of-work local oil-drillers, as she lay more than 20 feet under the ground for over 58 consecutive hours.
+Jessica McClure fell down the well on October 14, 1987, creating a difficult and lengthy rescue for the Midland Fire Department, Midland Police Department, and several out-of-work local oil-drillers, as she lay more than 20 feet below the ground for over 58 consecutive hours.

-The toddler became known as “everybody’s baby,” as news media, both local and national, kept Jessica McClure’s well rescue on the air for around-the-clock coverage, until one Midland Fire Department paramedic, Robert O’Donnell, who has since committed suicide from post-traumatic stress disorder, was finally able to free her from within the well and hand her up to safety.
+The toddler became known as “everybody’s baby,” as news media, both local and national, kept Jessica McClure’s well rescue on the air for around-the-clock coverage, until one Midland Fire Department paramedic, Robert O’Donnell, who has since committed suicide from posttraumatic stress disorder, was finally able to free her from within the well and hand her up to safety.

 After leaving an unforgettable and haunting impression on everyone who watched the rescue of “Baby Jessica” McClure for nearly two days straight, public donations were easily gathered from “sympathetic strangers” — donations that were put into a trust fund that could be accessed over 20 years later.